 What to Expect

 Sessions with a JCC personal trainer are scheduled at a date and time that fits your schedule.
 We offer a variety of time frames to best fit your needs.
-To learn more or to schedule a session with one of our personal trainers, contact Cathleen at chamilton@JCCindy.org or (317) 715-9245.
+Contact us today to schedule a session with one of our personal trainers or to learn more.

 One-on-one attention with a JCC certified personal trainer will take your workout where you want it to go, with their guidance and motivation taking you beyond what you thought you could do.